sarahMcgean/hello-world/README.md

 # hello-world
 The Hello World project is a time-honoured tradition in computer programming.
 It is a simple exercise that gets you started when learning something new.
+I'm here, I'm mere(ly starting out), get used to it!